 But how does our parish attract inquirers each year who consider becoming Catholic?
 The answer is you!
 As members of a welcoming and evangelizing community, we must be open to the Holy Spirit and the call to share the Divine message of salvation.
 The call to conversion can happen in our families, in the work place, in gatherings with friends and neighbors and in any contact that we make.

 The RCIA initiation process also involves a parish community experiencing a renewal in faith as it prepares and welcomes new members into the Church.
 The Rite speaks of conversion as a "spiritual journey."
 Centered on fostering a deep relationship with Jesus and the Church he founded, this journey takes place through distinct stages over a period of time suitable to bring about a thorough catechesis, resulting in a significant experience for the parish community and a commitment to the liturgical and moral life of the Catholic faithful for the catechumens.

 If you, or someone you know might be interested in learning more about or participating in the RCIA process, please contact Alison in the parish office at 517-676-9111.
-The first class is scheduled to begin on Thursday, October 12th at 7:00 p.m. and will continue every Thursday through Pentecost, but it's not too late to join!
+The first class began on Thursday, October 12th at 7:00 p.m. and will continue every Thursday through Pentecost, but it's not too late to join!